 To qualify for the M.S.E., each student must complete all Graduate School requirements, take a minimum of seven courses selected in consultation with the faculty adviser, and submit an acceptable thesis.
 If only seven courses are taken, then they are to be completed in the first year.
 Students must achieve a GPA of 3.0 or higher.
 A student may receive a single C grade and continue in the M.S.E. track.

 A thesis is required of all master’s candidates and is the culmination of the student’s program of research conducted under the supervision of a faculty adviser.
 The M.S.E. thesis must be judged to contain material of publishable quality, presented in correct scholarly form, and written using good English.

-Two semesters of independent study are allowed with the approval of the girector of graduate studies.
+Two semesters of independent study are allowed with the approval of the director of graduate studies.
 The degree does not require a thesis.
-Typically, the M.Eng. program requires completion of all graduate school requirements and is awarded on the basis of course performance.
+Typically, the M.Eng. program requires completion of all Graduate School requirements and is awarded on the basis of course performance.

 The degree can be taken with technical courses concentrated in one of the areas of study of departmental research.
 Princeton University is world-renowned not only in engineering, but also in other areas related to engineering practice.
 Students entering this program will have the opportunity to take advantage of these Princeton strengths.